Which do you tend to focus on more: acquiring new clients or maintaining your existing ones?

-Both are important for developing a thriving business, but retaining customers offers significant benefits.
+Both are important for developing a thriving business, but retaining clients offers significant benefits.
 Not only does retention require less legwork, it also maximizes ROI and costs 5-25x less than attracting a new customer.

 There’s no shortcut to building relationships, but there are concrete steps you can take to foster a better connection.
-Read on for six strategies on how you can cultivate relationships to increase customer retention for your online business.
+Read on for six strategies on how you can cultivate relationships to increase client retention for your online business.

-Engage the customer with emails
+Engage the client with emails

-Email marketing is an essential part of building relationships with your customers.
+Email marketing is an essential part of building relationships with your clients.
 If you’re only showing up at the moment your customer makes a purchase and then disappearing immediately after, you’re missing out on major relationship-building opportunities.